 - Personal information is listed such as a phone number, address or place of work

 Some points on a bad profile would be:

 - Account has low traffic, usage, and comments are never replied to

 - There is no visible connection to the user and friends

 - No personal information is listed

 Criminals hide in the shadows, not wanting their actions to be found.
 But social media is a giant glaring flashlight, highlighting their activity.
 It’s glaringly obvious if a fraudster with a stolen identity makes a purchase and shipment in a state not associated with the victim’s area of residence.
-By simply utilizing the data that consumers are willingly putting onto the web themselves, fraud prevention companies like Signifyd are better able to fact check every data point to stop cyber criminals in their tracks.
+By simply utilizing the data that consumers are willingly putting onto the web themselves, top fraud prevention companies like Signifyd are better able to fact check every data point to stop cyber criminals in their tracks.
 Social media is a powerful crime prevention tool to be utilized, and Signifyd is helping lead the way.
-If you are interested in speaking to us on this topic or are looking to stop fraud for your company, please reach out to us at firstname.lastname@example.org or at email@example.com.
+If you are interested in speaking to us on this topic or are looking to stop fraud and chargeback prevention company, please reach out to us at [email protected] or at [email protected].
 Thanks for reading!